netlify/next-runtime/README.md

 ### Versions

 You can check our `package.json` for supported Next and Node versions.
 Our support of Next 10 is currently experimental.

-### CLI

-This plugin is currently not stable for use with the Netlify CLI.
-Support for the plugin is in development.

 ### Fallbacks for Pages with `getStaticPaths`